Short Game Course intro thumbnail

 Chipping is such a great scoring opportunity for seniors.
 Learn to get your chip shots closer, and you’ll shoot lower scores.

-Incorporate the HackMotion into your short game practice so you can measure your progress.
+Incorporate the HackMotion into your short game practice to measure your progress.
 There are likely mistakes you are making with your wrists that you are unaware of.

 Was this article helpful to you?
 Help us improve!